slatedocs/slate/source/includes/cloudstack/_instances.md

  <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances</code>

 Create an instance in an [environment](#administration-environments).
 This endpoint allows you to easily attach a new or existing data volume and add port forwarding rules to the new instance without doing additional API calls.

+In order to create [bare metal instances](#cloudstack-bare-metal-instances), please see the [acquire](#cloudstack-acquire-a-bare-metal-instance) operation.

 Required | &nbsp;
 ------ | -----------